jarvisand/jarvisand/README.md

 - 👋 Hi, I’m @jarvisand
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning pyton.
+- 🌱 I’m currently learning nothing.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on deepseek.
-- 📫 How to reach me by gmail.
+- 📫 you can't reach me.
 - 😄 Pronouns:Jarvis
-- ⚡ Fun fact:
+- ⚡ Fun fact:?

 <!---
 jarvisand/jarvisand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.